An Afternoon of Malbec at the World's Best Vineyard — Where Everything Else Falls Away

 The Asado Night

-You can't write about Mendoza without the asado.
+You can't visit Mendoza without the asado.
 Argentine barbecue isn't grilling — it's a ritual.
 A ceremony of fire, meat, and time.

-I booked a closed-door asado experience through Mendoza Wine Camp.
-A chef named Pablo cooked for eight strangers in his home.
+Book a closed-door asado experience through Mendoza Wine Camp.
+A chef named Pablo cooks for eight strangers in his home.
 Five cuts of beef over three hours on a wood-fired grill, each paired with a different wine.
 Morcilla (blood sausage), chorizo, entraña (skirt steak), vacio (flank), and the centerpiece: a rib section slow-cooked for four hours.

-The wine was a Malbec from a bodega I'd never heard of.
-It was extraordinary.
-Pablo said he bought it directly from the winemaker for $6 a bottle.
-I nearly wept.
+The wine is a Malbec from a bodega you've never heard of, and it's extraordinary.
+Pablo bought it directly from the winemaker for $6 a bottle — the kind of detail that lands somewhere deep.

 Total cost for the closed-door asado: $55 per person including unlimited wine.
 Unlimited.